See all How-To Articles

 pivotdate cannot group

-If you added the Pivot table to the Data Model when you created the Pivot table, you will not able able to add any new levels of grouping to your data.
+If you added the pivot table to the Data Model when you first created it, you can’t add any new levels of grouping to your data.

 pivotdate data model

-For example, if you have added a date field to your data, and then try to add a group for a week of data, you will not be allowed to do so.
-The Number of days option is disabled.
+For example, if you have added a date field to your pivot table and then try to group by week, you cannot.
+The Number of days setting is disabled.

 pivotdate days disabled